Castellanos leads D-backs to 4-2 win over slumping Phillies

+PHOENIX (AP) — Humberto Castellanos led the Arizona Diamondbacks with his arm and most surprisingly his bat, extending the misery of the Philadelphia Phillies as they try to keep pace in the National League playoff race.

-PHOENIX (AP) — Humberto Castellanos earned his first major league win on the mound and added two hits at the plate to push the Arizona Diamondbacks past the slumping Philadelphia Phillies 4-2 on Wednesday night.
+Castellanos pitched into the sixth inning for his first major league win and added two hits at the plate to push the D-backs past the slumping Phillies 4-2 on Wednesday night.

+“Happy about everything,” Castellanos said.
+“I think my (hitting and pitching) complement one another, and it helped me get my first victory.”

-The Phillies lost for the sixth time in eight games and continued to lose ground in the National League playoff race.
+The Phillies lost for the sixth time in eight games.

 Philadelphia jumped out to a 1-0 lead in the first when Odubel Herrera hit a leadoff triple and later scored on a passed ball.
 The Diamondbacks responded with one run each in the third, fourth and fifth innings and never trailed again.
 Castellanos helped himself with an RBI single in the fourth that scored Christian Walker.